 1-2hr drives by private vehicle in and around Quito.
 2 flights (3.5hrs and 2hrs).
 2 speedboats (2hrs each).

-You'll be staying at countryside lodges and a colonial style hotel in mainland Ecuador, a beachfront hotel and a tented camp in the Galápagos Islands.
+You'll be staying at countryside lodges and a remodelled old residence in mainland Ecuador, a beachfront hotel and a friendly guesthouse-style hotel in the Galápagos Islands.

 • Mojanda to Otavalo Market walk, with community visits.